Book ahead, stay awhile, and start counting down to your next adventure!

 When the Indonesian government suspended international tourist arrivals at the end of March 2020, the livelihoods of thousands — including many foreigners who call Bali home — were immediately impacted.
 Some Balinese tourism workers had no choice but to return to their ancestral villages and pick up farming or fishing to put food on the table, while others pivoted to running their own small businesses online.
 The economic losses have been unprecedented, with Bali’s economy contracting by almost 10% in the first quarter of 2021.

-Over the past 18 months, Bali has changed in myriad ways.
-The pandemic has prompted citizens and the local government to pause and reflect on the future of the island’s tourism industry — and what needs to change.
+Despite the relatively swift return of tourists, Bali has changed in myriad ways over the last two years.
+The pandemic prompted citizens and the local government to pause and reflect on the future of the island’s tourism industry — and what needs to change.
 Where once the focus was on mass tourism and achieving increasingly higher annual tourist targets, the conversation has now shifted to the need for “quality tourism.”

-Generally, the provincial and central governments see quality tourism as tourism that contributes more to the economy while having less of an impact on the environment and social norms.
-To put it simply, a “quality tourist” is one who stays for longer and contributes to more locally-owned businesses, from accommodation to food to travel services.
+Generally, the provincial and central governments see quality tourism as tourism that contributes more to the local economy while having less of an impact on the environment and social norms.
+To put it simply, a “quality tourist” is one who stays for longer and contributes to more locally-owned businesses, from accommodation and food to travel services.
+Remote workers are a great example of a “quality tourist,” as usually they stay in one place for longer periods and use a range of local services.

 With the government’s new focus on quality over quantity, it will come as no surprise to some that digital nomads and remote workers have been identified as an ideal market to contribute to the recovery of Bali’s tourism industry.
 Although the figure is difficult to determine, some sources state that there were 5,000 digital nomads in Bali in 2019, the highest number in Southeast Asia.